robonxt/CleanYourTwitter/readme.md

 Q: What is this?

-A: This is a adblock filter list to block annoying elements on Reddit.
+A: This is a adblock filter list to block annoying elements on Twitter.

 Q: How do I use it?